11 Reasons Why “Nobody Wants to Work Anymore” and They Have a Valid Point

 Customers treat service employees like the gum on the bottom of their shoes.
 They’re rude, dismissive, and plain mean.
 They berate cashiers, scream at servers, and throw coffee into their baristas’ faces while the managers smile and offer them rewards for their horrific attitudes.

-Minimum-wage workers don’t deserve that type of treatment, and many would rather not work at all than risk their mental health.
+Minimum-wage workers don’t deserve that type of treatment, and many would rather not work at all than risk their mental (and sometimes physical!) health.

 When “Entry Level” Requires Experience

 Many users lamented business owners who refuse to pay extra for required experience, training, education, or credentials.
-They pointed to companies that list every job as entry-level despite the education or experience required.
+They pointed to companies that list every job as entry-level, regardless of the education or experience required.

 “If the job opening requires a degree, a technical certificate, or more than one year of experience, it’s not “entry-level” by any definition of the phrase, nor should it pay minimum wage,” stated one user.